Why bother calculating ROI?

 Example of cash flow challenges with profit

 A business loan can help bridge cash flow and still leave a strong ROI.
 You decide to take out a business loan to cover your cash flow until the profits from your investment come through.
 You’re approved for a $60,000 loan with Moula on a 12-month term with 1% interest rate charged fortnightly.
 Because you used our Business Loan Calculator, you know the total cost of your loan is $68,435.
 So your first-year profit from your investment is $100,000 minus the total interest you pay on the business loan, which is $8,435.
 So your profit from your investment is still $91,565 and your cash flow challenges are taken care of too.
-As you can see, our Business Loan Calculator and ROI Calculators can help in more ways than one, just like our transparent business loans.
+As you can see, our Business Loan Calculator can help in more ways than one, just like our transparent business loans.